Rigidity results for $L^p$-operator algebras and applications: Lp -rigidity of dynamical systems

+In \autoref{prp:crProdVsTransfGrpdFull}, we do not claim that the map $F^p(G,C(X),\alpha) \to F^p(G\ltimes X)$ is isometric, since we do not know that a covariant representation is contractive with respect to the $I$-norm.
+This is also a delicate point in the \ca{} setting; see \cite[Lemma~3.2.3]{Sim17arX:EtaleGpds}.

-Recall that an action of a countable discrete group $G$ on a compact Hausdorff space $X$ is said to be \emph{topologically free} if $\{x\in X\colon g\cdot x=x \mbox{ implies } g=1\}$ is dense in $X$.
-Equivalently, the transformation groupoid $G\ltimes X$ is topologically principal.
-For such transformation groupoids, groupoid isomorphism can be rephrased in terms of the underlying dynamics, via the notion of continuous orbit equivalence, which we recall below (see Definition~2.5 in~\cite{Li_continuous_2015}).
+Recall that an action of a discrete group $G$ on a compact Hausdorff space $X$ is said to be \emph{topologically free} if $\{x\in X\colon g\cdot x=x \mbox{ implies } g=1\}$ is dense in~$X$.
+Equivalently, the transformation groupoid $G\ltimes X$ is topologically principal; see for example \cite[Section~4.2]{Sim17arX:EtaleGpds}.
+For such transformation groupoids, groupoid isomorphism can be rephrased in terms of the underlying dynamics, via the notion of continuous orbit equivalence, which we recall below (see Definition~2.5 in~\cite{Li18CtsOrbitEquiv}).